wangziqi2013/wangziqi2013.github.io/_posts/2018-06-27-Serializable-Isolation-for-Snapshot-Databases.markdown

 Snapshot Isolation implemented using MVCC and "first committer/writer wins" rule prevents common fallacies of weaker isolation levels, such as non-repeatable read and lost update, from happening.
 This alone, however, is not sufficient for guaranteeing serializable transaction execution.
 One of the most well-known example is write skew, where two transactions write non-overlapping data items in each other's read set.
-In the write skew scenario,
+In this scenario, no write-write conflict is detected, but the execution is non-serializable, because both transactions are logically before each other via a write after read (WAR) dependency.